 Back in December 2016, when people learnt that some of these impacts could be mitigated, they filed complaints before the Gujarat Pollution Control Board (GPCB).
-The GPCB took a note of this and issued a show cause notice to the company after 4 months.
-The GPCB also directed the company to concrete over the channel along with several other directions to ensure no further seepage of waste water into the ground.
+The GPCB took note of this and issued a show-cause notice to the company after 4 months.
+The GPCB also directed the company to concrete over the channel along with several other directions to ensure no further seepage of wastewater into the ground.
 But there was no visible change in Mithapur.
 The people complained again to the GPCB, following which a site visit was conducted by the GPCB.
-Similar were given again to the company by the GPCB.
+Similar was given again to the company by the GPCB.
 There is however still no compliance, and the effluents flow through the open channel as usual.

 Transferring pollution from land to sea

 The people of Mithapur are now facing a dilemma.
-While the compliance to the directions given by GPCB is being awaited, an announcement was made by the GPCB about a proposal to build a deep-sea pipeline for Tata Chemicals.
-An underground pipeline of 2.5 kilometres long and 45 metres wide, is proposed to be laid down, to take all the waste water from Tata Chemicals directly into the Gulf of Kutch.
+While compliance with the directions given by GPCB is being awaited, an announcement was made by the GPCB about a proposal to build a deep-sea pipeline for Tata Chemicals.
+An underground pipeline of 2.5 kilometres long and 45 metres wide, is proposed to be laid down, to take all the wastewater from Tata Chemicals directly into the Gulf of Kutch.
 The standards required for discharge onto the sea are also said to be lower as compared to inland water.

 This story shows how governments allow for impacts to be displaced from one place to another without addressing the reasons the problem occurred in the first place.
 The solution of a deep-sea pipeline merely shifts the point of discharge; it does not in any way ensure better compliance by the companies or monitoring by the concerned authorities.
-Tata Chemicals is just one among many companies that have proposed to or laid down a deep sea pipeline along the coastline of Gujarat.
-There is no publicily avaialable information on the how many such pipelines are in the pipeline in India.
+Tata Chemicals is just one among many companies that have proposed to or laid down a deep-sea pipeline along the coastline of Gujarat.
+There is no publicly available information on how many such pipelines are in the pipeline in India.

 A problem across the Gujarat coast

-The western Indian state of Gujarat has the largest coastline in India of around 1600 km and a diverse marine ecology.
+The western Indian state of Gujarat has the largest coastline in India of around 1600 km and diverse marine ecology.
 It has the first marine national park and sanctuary in the country that extends from the Kutch district to the Devbhumi district.
-This is known for the rich mangrove forests, coral reefs and is a hub for near threatened species of birds.
+This is known for its rich mangrove forests, coral reefs and is a hub for near-threatened species of birds.
 Gujarat also contributes to 20 percent of the nation’s fisheries production and has more than a thousand fishing villages.